-Once the unit has been thoroughly cleaned as outlined and checked with the maintenance team using the original 'Move In/Move Out" Form, the amount of deposit to be refunded will be determined by the Columbia Business Office personnel.
-The remaining deposit refund check will be sent to the resident at the forwarding address given to the Business Office upon move-out.
+Once the unit has been thoroughly cleaned as outlined and checked with the maintenance team using the original 'Move In/Move Out" Form, the amount of deposit to be refunded will be determined by the housing coordinator.
+The remaining deposit refund check will be sent to the resident at the forwarding address given upon move-out.